The Political Road AheadFebruary 07, 2017

 1. Begin as we mean to proceed.

 AAUW will work to find common ground with the Trump administration and the new Congress, and we will not hesitate to stand our ground when we do not.
-We will continue to speak truth to power as we have for 135 years, and we will be valuable allies or fierce critics depending on what’s warranted at the time in accordance with AAUW’s member-adopted Public Policy Program.
+We will continue to speak truth to power as we have for 135 years, and we will be valuable allies or fierce critics depending on what’s warranted at the time in accordance with AAUW’s member-adopted Public Policy Priorities.

 2. Remember that personnel is policy.